shakes76/PatternFlow/recognition/laterality_classification/README.md

 It is likely just the simplistic nature of this image set and the fact that it is only a binary classification that makes it perform so well.
-It could very well be possible that in all the image there is a single pixel discrepancy that gives away the classification.
+It could very well be possible that in all 18,600 images there is a single pixel discrepancy that gives away the classification.
 This would explain why even the simple model (without any convolution layers) can still perform extremely well.
-Which of course would be slightly disappointing, however it is the best that can be done with this entire dataset.
+Which of course would be slightly disappointing as it would mean no complicated pattern recognition is happening, however it is the best that can be done with this entire dataset.

 ## Appendix
 ### Appendix A